xorbitsai/inference/doc/source/development/xinference_documentation.rst

 Introduction
 ------------
-Xinference, an inference framework designed to simplify model serving.
+Xinference is an inference framework designed to simplify model serving.
 It provides the following features:

-- **User-Friendly Interface**: Xinference simplifies interactions through a Web UI, command line, and an OpenAI-compatible API, integrating seamlessly with widely used libraries such as LangChain, LlamaIndex, and Dify.
+- **User-Friendly Interface**: Xinference simplifies interactions through a Web UI.
+It also provides command line tools and OpenAI-compatible APIs, integrating seamlessly with widely used libraries such as LangChain, LlamaIndex, or Dify.
 This ease of access allows users to effortlessly manage the lifecycle of the latest models, from download to deployment.

-- **Seamless Backend Integration and Deployment**: Catering to a variety of inference engines (like vLLM, llama.cpp, TensorRT-LLM) and supporting diverse hardware, Xinference abstracts the complexity of backend configurations.
-It enables efficient distribution of model inference tasks across different devices and platforms, providing a unified API endpoint for streamlined user access.
+- **Seamless Backend Integration and Deployment**: Integrating to a variety of inference engines (like PyTorch, vLLM, llama.cpp, TensorRT-LLM) and supporting diverse hardware, Xinference abstracts the complexity of backend configurations.
+It enables the efficient distribution of model inference tasks across different devices and servers, providing a unified API endpoint for streamlined user access.

 - **Diverse Model Support**: Embracing a wide range of cutting-edge models, including those for pre-training, chat, embedding, and multimodal tasks, Xinference is tailored to accommodate different model requirements